-Episode 14 of Philanthropy Now is a two-part podcast that features highlights from the Community Trust in Policing Forum, held Jan.
-21, 2017, at the Mexican Heritage Plaza in San Jose.
-The event was a collaboration between SVCF and the San Francisco 49ers and featured speeches, panel discussions, and group sessions that allowed the community to debate the status of trust in policing in our community.
+Episode 14 is a two-part podcast that covers the highlights of a dynamic event held on Jan.
+21, 2017 – the Community Trust in Policing Forum, held at the Mexican Heritage Plaza in San Jose.
+The event was a collaboration between SVCF and the San Francisco 49ers and featured speeches, panel discussions and group sessions that allowed our community to debate the status of trust in policing in our community.

 SVCF's CEO and President Emmett Carson spoke at the Community Trust in Policing Forum in San Jose.
 Other speakers were, from left, Jed York, Walter Katz, San Jose Vice Mayor Magdalena Carrasco, and Sam Liccardo.

 Chief Eddie Garcia from the San Jose Police Department

 From left: Dr. Harry Edwards, Torrey Smith and Dr. William Armaline

 From left: Chandra Brooks, Austin Swift, Regina Alexander, Russell Bloom and Walter Katz